nutrition

 PCOS and Vitamin D Deficiency: What Every Woman With PCOS Should Know

-If you've been living with PCOS and feel like you're doing everything "right" — eating well, exercising, managing stress — but still not seeing results, there's one factor your doctor may never have mentioned: vitamin D.
+If you've been living with PCOS, now formally renamed PMOS (Polyendocrine Metabolic Ovarian Syndrome) by The Lancet in 2026, and feel like you're doing everything "right," eating well, exercising, managing stress, but still not seeing results, there's one factor your doctor may never have mentioned: vitamin D.

-Research consistently shows that women with PCOS are far more likely to be vitamin D deficient than women without the condition.
-And this deficiency may be quietly influencing some of the most frustrating PCOS symptoms — from irregular cycles to stubborn weight, from acne to low energy.
+Women with PCOS are far more likely to be vitamin D deficient than women without the condition.
+And that deficiency may be quietly influencing some of the most frustrating PCOS symptoms, from irregular cycles to stubborn weight, from acne to low energy.
+The PMOS rename makes the point: "polyendocrine" places vitamin D, technically a hormone, squarely inside the endocrine network this condition disrupts.

 ---